StoryCorps Atlanta Goes to Camp

 Many of the participants we recorded that day had never had this kind of conversation with each other, nor with anyone else, before sitting in front of our microphones.
 The candor, raw emotional expressions and genuine respect for and interest in the other person’s life and story were impressive.
 Once again, the dynamic humility of the human spirit shone through–its power and resilience ever-present.
 We left camp that night understanding even more that we are more alike than different.

-2 Responses to “StoryCorps Atlanta Goes to Camp”
+One Response to “StoryCorps Atlanta Goes to Camp”

 To preserve the StoryCorps mission and experience for our readers and participants, comments are subject to the StoryCorps Terms of Service.
 Comments may be held for moderation or removed if deemed offensive or off-topic.
 Please do not resubmit your comment if you don't see it right away, it will be approved as soon as possible.
 Thank you.